DataStax-Academy/workshop-cassandra-certification/PRACTICE.md

 CREATE MATERIALIZED VIEW IF NOT EXISTS
     teams_by_wins AS
     SELECT * FROM teams
-      WHERE name IS NOT NULL AND name IS NOT NULL PRIMARY KEY((wins), name);
+      WHERE wins IS NOT NULL AND name IS NOT NULL PRIMARY KEY((wins), name);
 ```